Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Introduction

 The availability of closed-form solutions to linear Gaussian inverse problems endows these problems with structure that makes them interesting objects to study in the context of measure approximation problems.
-Measure approximation problems have become ubiquitous in modern statistical inference, often because one cannot sample exactly from the probability measure of interest, e.g. for computational cost reasons, or because one has only partial information about the measure of interest.
+Measure approximation problems have become ubiquitous in modern statistical inference, often because one cannot sample exactly from the probability measure of interest, e.g.\ for computational cost reasons, or because one has only partial information about the measure of interest.
 In the context of Bayesian inverse problems, we can also consider measure approximation problems as a way to analyse the Bayesian prior-to-posterior update.

-Computational studies of Bayesian inverse problems on high- but finite-dimensional parameter spaces show that the data is often `informative' --- i.e., that the posterior differs from the prior --- only on a subspace of much lower dimension; see e.g. \cite{Flath2011}.
-Since the posterior is obtained by reweighting the prior by the likelihood, this data-informed subspace is determined by how the concentration of the likelihood interacts with the concentration of prior.
+Computational studies of Bayesian inverse problems on high- but finite-dimensional parameter spaces show that the data is often `informative'---i.e., that the posterior differs from the prior---only on a subspace of much lower dimension than the dimension of the parameter space; see e.g.\ \cite{Flath2011}.
+In \cite{Cui2014}, a similar subspace is called a `likelihood-informed-subspace'.
+Since the posterior is obtained by reweighting the prior by the likelihood, this likelihood-informed subspace is determined by how the concentration of the likelihood interacts with the concentration of prior.
 In the case of linear Gaussian inverse problems, the concentration of the likelihood and the concentration of the prior are described by the eigenpairs of the Hessian of the negative log-likelihood and the eigenpairs of the prior precision.
-These ideas were used in \cite{Flath2011} to identify low-rank approximations of the posterior covariance matrix.
-In \cite{Spantini2015}, the optimality of these posterior covariance approximations with respect to a family of spectral loss functions was shown.
+These ideas are used in \cite{Flath2011} to identify low-rank approximations of the posterior covariance matrix.
+In \cite{Spantini2015}, the optimality of these posterior covariance approximations with respect to a family of spectral loss functions is shown.
 In particular, the leading generalised eigenvectors of the Hessian-prior precision matrix pencil build a hierarchy of nested low-dimensional subspaces on which the posterior differs from the prior.
+If only a few directions in the parameter space need to be stored to be able to approximate the posterior distribution well, then this can be done before observing the data, since these directions are independent of the data.
+In high but finite-dimensional parameter spaces, this leads to considerable computational and storage savings.
+Nowadays, the latter is important since read and write operations from memory often form the bottleneck in modern computational hardware, c.f.\ \cite{Ordentlich2025}.